scala/docs.scala-lang/_style/method-invocation.md

     // fairly common
     a max b

-Symbolic methods which take more than one parameter (they do exist!) may still be invoked using infix notation, delimited by spaces:
+Symbolic methods which take more than one parameter are discouraged.
+When they exist, they may still be invoked using infix notation, delimited by spaces:

     foo ** (bar, baz)

 Such methods are fairly rare, however, and should normally be avoided during API design.
-For example, the use of the `/:` and `:\` methods should be avoided in preference to their better-known names, `foldLeft` and `foldRight`.
+For example, the use of the (now deprecated) `/:` and `:\` methods should be avoided in preference to their better-known names, `foldLeft` and `foldRight`.

 ### Higher-Order Functions

-As noted, methods which take functions as parameters (such as `map` or `foreach`) should be invoked using infix notation.
-It is also *possible* to invoke such methods in the following way:
+Invoking higher-order functions may use parens or braces, but in either case, use dot notation:

+    names.map{ _.toUpperCase }

+Not infix:

     // wrong!
+    names map { _.toUpperCase }

+Any space after the method name should be omitted.
+Though it is possible to invoke such methods in the following way,

+    // wrong!
     names.map { _.toUpperCase }

-This style is *not* the accepted standard!
+this is not the accepted standard!
 The reason to avoid this style is for situations where more than one invocation must be chained together:

     // wrong!